 Beyond sight of throughput and availability, two key transparency priorities for cloud vendors are incident management and data governance.

-Most domestic Data Protection laws, and the new EU General Data Protection Requirements, (now approved and due to become enforceable in 2018), demand that you are able to locate and delete personal data when it is no longer needed for a defined purpose.
+Most domestic Data Protection laws, and the new EU General Data Protection Regulation, (now approved and due to become enforceable in 2018), demands that you are able to locate and delete personal data when it is no longer needed for a defined purpose.
 You also need to be able to service Subject Access Requests and other Data Subject Rights like confirming and (if requested), deleting/returning all the personal data held relating to that individual.
 If there is a breach involving personal data, you then need to be able to tell your local Information Commissioner within 72 hours of being notified.

-More generally, if the old EU position remains the same (see the example at the top of this section), you can be held generally liable for not effectively defining, assessing and governing adequate 3rd party security.
+More generally, if the old EU position remains the same (see the example at the top of this section), you can be held generally liable for not effectively defining, assessing and governing adequate 3rd party security and data protection requirements.
 The fines that can be levied, if you are found to be non-compliant, are up to 4% of global annual turnover, or up to 20 million Euros – whichever is greater.

 That’s one aspect of related data risk, you can then add back card data risk (PCI DSS), risk to intellectual property (competitive disadvantage), financial reporting data risk (SOx), financial regulatory penalties for not treating customers fairly (FCA etc), the very real (and too often missing from corporate risk matrices), risk to identifiable individuals impacted by any breach and the hard-to-quantify short/medium/long-term impact on brand, share price and customer confidence.

 Back to the wider transparency question: If they won’t let you audit, what will they tell you, and how frequently will they tell you about security controls in place and their effectiveness?